 You are considering filing bankruptcy in Montana and understand that you can qualify by passing the Chapter 7 means test.
 You can qualify for Chapter 7 bankruptcy in Montana in two different ways, so the purpose of this article is to share how to pass the means test for Chapter 7.

-The Montana bankruptcy means test calculators below will help you estimate qualification for either scenario.
+The Montana bankruptcy means test calculators below will help you estimate qualification for either scenario using data updated for 2022 - 2023.
 You may only have to take one calculator if your income level is lower than the Montana Chapter 7 bankruptcy income level.

 |# of People||Annual Income|